zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/intro-design-patterns/intro-to-design-patterns.md

 Designed to extract lookup values/metadata/transaction details of a transaction ex:

 To automate an entire extraction process using Oracle Integration there are couple of ways to do this.
-Automate the entire process of extraction as per below recommendations:
+Automate the entire process of extraction per below recommendations:

 a.
 When the report size is greater than 10 MB it is recommended to leverage extract process which pushes the file to a Content Server (UCM) which can be fetched later for further processing.
 This is purely an asynchronous invocation.

 b.
 For smaller data sets less than 10 MB it is recommended to leverage synchronous Invocation of report service which produces the report response instantly.
 Ideally, client applications which may wanted to show data set values instantly to the end user to take further course of action.

-Irrespective of the method a BIP Report needs to exist in ERP Cloud.
+Irrespective of the method a BIP Report must exist in ERP Cloud.

 You may now **proceed to the next lab**.